Personal Bio

 They can be contacted via the links to Twitter or email below.

-JP has published widely in the UK, Europe, US, Canada, and Middle East, with over 150 publications of poetry, prose, vispo, film poetry and other hybrid and experimental work.
-They also have work included in several anthologies, including: Queer Writing for a Brave New World from Out On The Page, Trickhouse Press 2022 Annual, Responses to Derek Jarman’s Blue by Pilot Press, and Re*Creation, A Queer Poetry Anthology.
+JP has published widely in the UK, Europe, US, Canada, and Middle East, with over 200 publications of poetry, prose, vispo, film poetry and other hybrid and experimental work, in journals such as Rialto, Magma, One Hand Clapping, Fourteen Poems, Fly On The Wall Press, Culture Matters, Under the Radar, 14 Magazine, Propel and Poetry Wales.
+She has also been widely anthologised.